-Based on published reports and its mechanism of action, methotrexate tablets can cause fetal harm, including fetal death, when administered to a pregnant woman.
-Methotrexate tablets are contraindicated for use in pregnant women receiving methotrexate tablets for the treatment of non-malignant diseases.
+Based on published reports and its mechanism of action, methotrexate can cause fetal harm, including fetal death, when administered to a pregnant woman.
+Methotrexate is contraindicated for use in pregnant women receiving methotrexate for the treatment of non-malignant diseases.
 Advise pregnant women with neoplastic diseases of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with methotrexate tablets and for

-6 months after the final dose.
-Advise males with female partners of reproductive potential to use effective contraception during methotrexate tablets treatment and for 3 months after the final dose [see Contraindications (4), Use in Specific Populations (8.1, 8.3)].
+Advise females of reproductive potential to use effective contraception during treatment with methotrexate and for 6 months after the final dose.
+Advise males with female partners of reproductive potential to use effective contraception during methotrexate treatment and for 3 months after the final dose [see Contraindications (4), Use in Specific Populations (8.1, 8.3)].